jainav-exe/documentation0/README.md

 - Supports modern JavaScript: ES5, ES2017, JSX, Vue and [Flow](https://flow.org/) type annotations.
 - Infers parameters, types, membership, and more.
 Write less documentation: let the computer write it for you.
 - Integrates with GitHub to link directly from documentation to the code it refers to.
-- Customizable output: HTML, JSON, Markdown, and more
+- Customizable output: HTML, JSON, Markdown, and more.

 ## Examples